tjomson/BDSA2020.Assignment02/README.md

 Each method *must* be implemented twice - once using only *extension methods* and once using as much *LINQ* as possible.

-## Submitting the assignment

-To submit the assignment you need to create a .pdf document using LaTeX containing the answers to the questions and a link to a public repository containing your fork of the completed code.